SeokjuLee/cheat-sheet-for-tmux/README.md

 Useful apps
 -----------
 * mobaxterm: xwindow.
 SCP is faster than SFTP when synchronizaing files.
+* WinSCP
 * SublimeText SSH
-* SSHFS: Sync a directory with Windows directory such as DropBox
+* SSHFS: Sync a directory with Windows one such as DropBox
 * Xfe
 * caja (default)